Vancouver Titans officially part with remaining roster

 “With the organization unable to meet the players expectations in Korea, and after much deliberation and conversation with the players, the difficult decision was made to move the team back to the North American division and both the players and management agreed that finding a new home for the players would be in everyone’s best interest,” Holloway said.

-The Titans are scheduled to next play on Saturday and said they will announce a new core roster along with a plan to “help aspiring young players make the leap into professional play.”
+The Titans are scheduled to next play on Saturday.
 Vancouver is 2-2 with a minus-1 map differential in Season 3, sitting in 12th place overall and sixth in the Pacific Conference.

 Meanwhile, it brings to a close the latest chapter of one of the most storied rosters in Overwatch history.
 The former RunAway roster was one of the most popular in the Overwatch scene before joining the Titans for Season 2 of the Overwatch League.